 Until 1868 (Meiji 1), the castle was the home of the Owari clan of the Tokugawa family.
 After that, the Imperial Japanese Army used the castle until 1895 (Meiji 28).
 Imperial soldiers, no fans of the previous shogun, damaged many of the castle’s treasures.

-Although it managed to survive for more than 300 years, it was burnt down and destroyed during a WWII US air raid on May 14, 1945 (Showa 20).
+Although it managed to survive for more than 300 years, it was burned down and destroyed during a WWII US air raid on May 14, 1945 (Showa 20).
 Between 1957 (Showa 32) and 1959 (Showa 34), a ferroconcrete reproduction was built, complete with elevator and modern conveniences.

 The current reproduction shachihoko are made of copper and covered with 560 scales of 18 carat gold.